Cuneiform: Final period of use

+are a number of texts from the Ebabbar temple in Sippar and the Eanna temple in Uruk.
+The Graeco-Babyloniaca tablets, dated to the Parthian period (141 BC to 224 AD) show that both Sumerian (largely in the Emesal dialect) and Akkadian were understood in the 1st century BC or later.
+There are 17 tablets many heavily damaged with unknown findspots but from a school context.
+Most of the tablets bear Sumerian and/or Akkadian language cuneiform on one face and a Greek transliteration on the other.
+The latest tablet, an astronomical text, dates to 75 AD.

+The last known cuneiform inscription, an astronomical text, was written in 79/80 AD..
+The philosopher Iamblichus reportedly had a teacher captured in 116 AD during Trajan's Parthian campaign who had "barbarian learning" which is generally taken as meaning he could write in cuneiform.

 Derived scripts

 Old Persian cuneiform (5th century BC)

 Old Persian cuneiform syllabary (left), and the DNa inscription (part II) of Darius the Great (c.
 490 BC), in the newly created Old Persian cuneiform.

 The complexity of cuneiforms prompted the development of a number of simplified versions of the script.
 Old Persian cuneiform was developed with an independent and unrelated set of simple cuneiform characters, by Darius the Great in the 5th century BC.
 Most scholars consider the cuneiform to be independent of other writing systems at the time, such as Elamite, Akkadian, Hurrian, and Hittite cuneiforms.

 It formed a semi-alphabetic syllabary, using far fewer wedge strokes than Assyrian used, together with a handful of logograms for frequently occurring words like "god" (𐏎), "king" (𐏋) or "country" (𐏌).
 This almost purely alphabetical form of the cuneiform script (36 phonetic characters and 8 logograms), was specially designed and used by the early Achaemenid rulers from the 6th century BC down to the 4th century BC.

 Because of its simplicity and logical structure, the Old Persian cuneiform script was the first to be deciphered by modern scholars, starting with the accomplishments of Georg Friedrich Grotefend in 1802.
 Various ancient bilingual or trilingual inscriptions then permitted to decipher the other, much more complicated and more ancient scripts, as far back as to the 3rd millennium Sumerian script.